Meeting Time: December 04, 2019 at 5:00pm PST

 • Default_avatar

-Marcus Johnson over 4 years ago
+Marcus Johnson about 5 years ago

 I support the council’s efforts keeping the Homeless a priority.